zackmitchell/decksters-laboratory/README.md

 # decksters-laboratory
-A communal archive of Magic: the Gathering decks.
+A communal archive of Magic: the Gathering decks from the Gaijin Gang architects.